kosmos02/pokemon_searches/README.md

 There is testing available for the user and searches models.

 The easiest way for the user to interact with the app is with Postman.
-Although, you can search with GET requests through the deployed app on Heroku.
+Although, you can search with GET requests through the deployed app on Heroku at https://desolate-escarpment-31233.herokuapp.com

 To run locally run your rails server and use "http://localhost:3000" and use the endpoints mentioned below